jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

 Kotlin is very compatible with Java, but a few things do not work or do not work as expected.
 Here are a few of those which I noticed to be relevant for jqwik:

-- Repeatable annotations do not work (yet) in Kotlin.
+- Repeatable annotations do not exist (yet) in Kotlin.
   That's why the container annotation must be used explicitly if you need for example more than one tag:

   ```kotlin